sambarza/cheshire-cat-ai-core/V2_DEV_NOTES.md

 # Version 2 dev notes

 - Most core functionality has been moved to plugins so it can be easily extended or deactivated.
 Find them in `cat/core_plugins`.
+- There are many changes and most plugins need to be adjusted (will provide a dedicated guide).
+The old admin still works with v2 via core plugin `legacy_v1`.
 - All websocket methods (`send_ws_message`, `send_chat_message`, `send_notification`, `send_error`) must be awaited as they are now async:

     ```python